arduino/docs-content/content/learn/05.communication/07.modbus/modbus.md

 }
 ```

-Using the `readVoltage()` functions, defined within given parameters we discussed, it will retrieve the voltage measurement from the Finder energy meter device.

 The following section gives an overview of Modbus compatible Arduino boards and the libraries that you can use to enable Modbus protocol capability.
-Depending on the hardware you use, the libraries might vary, therefore it is important to always check your device specifications.
-As this article does not cover all types of Modbus implementation as it focuses on Modbus RTU.
-The following section also includes some more references to read about the different types of implementation in more detail.
+Depending on the hardware you are using, the libraries might vary, therefore it is important to always check your device specifications.
+As this article does not cover all types of Modbus implementation and mostly focuses on Modbus RTU, the following section includes more references to read about the different types of implementation in more detail.

 ### Modbus compatible Boards
 - all boards compatible with the [MKR 485 Shield](https://docs.arduino.cc/hardware/mkr-485-shield) and the [MKR ETH Shield](https://docs.arduino.cc/hardware/mkr-eth-shield)